Tsar Bell: Bell diagnostics

+To further monitor the condition of the bell cracks, Rostov residents were asked to make a multi-channel AE diagnostic system with the installation of a separate sensor at the top of each of the large cracks.
+However, for the permanent installation of AE receiving sensors on the bell, it was necessary to coordinate many different issues.
+For example, it was necessary to prove that a constantly working system listening to the bell would not be able to listen to anything else "wrong" around and so on.
+However, as a result of restructuring during Perestroika, further assessment of the bell was deprioritized; the discussion and coordination of issues surrounding its preservation have since been delayed.

+Judging by some external signs, a slight deformation of the bell still continues.
+The "tradition" of pushing metal coins into the cracks of the bell is also alarming.
+And if earlier small coins had a composition close to the bell material, then the current ones are made of completely different metals, which in the presence of moisture can cause noticeable electrochemical corrosion of the material inside the cracks.
+For a reliable assessment of the condition of the Tsar Bell in the future, it is necessary to periodically conduct a procedure for diagnosing the possible growth of cracks in its walls by non-destructive testing methods.

 Computational simulation of sound

 In the spring of 2016, a team of University of California, Berkeley; Stanford University; and University of Michigan researchers publicly performed an electronic reproduction of how the Tsar Bell would sound if it had not been damaged during casting.

 To simulate the sound of the bell, the team researched the bell's material characteristics and constructed a polygon mesh that modeled the shape of the bell.
 The team then used finite element analysis to compute the component frequencies of the bell when rung.

 For the first public performance, a stack of twelve speakers installed below the campanile on the UC Berkeley campus played the digital simulation of the Tsar Bell.
 The fundamental frequency of the sound was approximately 81 Hz.
 The American disk jockey DJ Spooky composed New Forms (2016), a duet for carillon and the reproduction of the Tsar Bell.